The 7 Best CRMs for Nonprofits: How to Choose the Right One

 While pricing is not available upfront on the Blackbaud website, pricing for a single user appears to start at USD 5,000, which is a pretty significant cost outlay from the jump.

 Unlike the other entries on this list, Salesforce is not a dedicated nonprofit CRM.
 It is, however, one of the most popular CRMs in the world for businesses.
-Salesforce has introduced the Nonprofit Success Pack, which adds relevant nonprofit features to the existing Salesforce platform.
+Salesforce has introduced the Nonprofit Success Pack, which adds relevant nonprofit features to the existing Salesforce platform to improve the performance of a nonprofit.

 Key Features of Salesforce